arun-gupta/arun-gupta.github.io/intellij-aws/readme.md

 This uses CloudFormation.

 - In `Project Explorer`, open `template.yaml`.
 This is SAM template.
 Explain `Function` and `Events`.
 - Talk about how `Table` can be added.
-What else?
 - Right click, select on `Deploy Serverless Application`
   ![Deploy Serverless App](deploy-serverless-app.png)
 - Give a name, specify the bucket